GergesHany/LeetCode-DailyChallenge-2023/02- February/README.md

     int singleNonDuplicate(vector<int>& nums) {
         int ans = 0; // 0 ^ x = x and x ^ x = 0
-        // so we can xor all the elements and the result will be the single element
-        // because all the other elements will be paired with it
-        // and the xor of two equal elements will be 0 for (auto x : nums) ans ^= x;  // find the single element return ans; // return the single element
+        // so we can xor all the elements and the result will be the single element for (auto x : nums) ans ^= x;  // find the single element return ans; // return the single element
     }